ajitgoel/hugo-blog-theme/content/post/net-core-implement-custom-execution-strategy/index.md

 }
 ```

-The custom strategy class was derived using **ExecutionStrategy** class**.**
+The custom strategy class was derived using **ExecutionStrategy** class.

 ```
 ///<summary>
-/// The purpose of this class is to wrap the Executionstrategy for the purpose of detecting an exception, primarily for rotating passwords, where the password has expired/changed since the last use
+/// The purpose of this class is to wrap the Executionstrategy for the purpose of
+/// detecting an exception, primarily for rotating passwords, where the password has
+/// expired/changed since the last use
 ///</summary>
 public class CustomExecutionStrategy : ExecutionStrategy {